tulasidamarla/angular/angular2/angular2.md

 Creating component
 ------------------
-Consider the following example, where the name of the component is app.component.ts.
+Consider the following example.
+Create a file with name app.component.ts.

 Creating the component class
 ----------------------------